E-Levine/HSM-and-mapping/README.md

 - Run the first chunk from "1_SetUp_Folders": "Folder set up" section.
 - Copy the KML files into the appropriate "Reference files/KML/Site code_version" folder.
 - Run the second chunk from "1_SetUp_Folder": "File separation" section.
 Skip this step if files are already separated.
+- Determine data layers to include in model.
+Gather data as needed and add to the approriate "Site code_verion/Data" folder.
+- Update the "Setup_data" file as need for the model and based on the data being used.
+(Refer to the *Set up data* section for more guidance.)
+- Run the third chunk from "1_SetUp_Folder": "Parameter assignment" section.
+Update the code as approraite for the model.
 - Proceed to the "HSM_Creation" R code file.

+### Set up data
+A basis "Setup_data" file is located within the "Reference files" folder.
+This file operates as both a control for consistency among models as needed (i.e., naming conventions) and as a tool to track model parameters in individual models.
+Data should only be ADDED to this file, not removed to maintain consistency among versions.
+Updated versions of the file will be added to the proper Site code_version folder for documentation to track parameters and scoring used within specific models. <br>
+*Current data types included/accounted for:*
+- Long_Names: Long names for sites, parameters, layer types, and data types.
+- Section_Order: Prioirty order for sections within sites.
+Used to assign section designations in the case of overlapping spatial polygons.
+- Parameter_Order: Prioirty order for data layers used within the model.
+Used to assign parameter order for model weighting.